-All students must review the classroom training tutorial upon receiving access to the online classroom system (Moodle).
+All students must review the classroom training tutorial upon receiving access to the online classroom system.
 Students in a certificate or degree program are required to complete an orientation class; information about this class will be sent to newly-admitted students.
-Students are also responsible for reviewing information found at Zoom.com about use of that platform for video class meetings.
+Students are also responsible for signing up for a free account at Zoom.com for video class meetings.

 - 1. Proficiency in and access to an up-to-date computer with a sound card, working computer sound card and a headset/microphone which plugs into your computer. - 2.
-Reliable internet access (high-speed access is strongly recommended). - 3.
-Access to and responsibility for standard office software, including a word processing program which will create .doc or .rtf files, and an internet browser. - 4.
+Reliable internet access. - 3.
+Access to and responsibility for standard office software - 4.
 Access to and responsibility for protection from viruses, etc. - 5.
 Ability to attend and participate in online video class sessions. - 6.
-Ability and willingness to follow the instructions given by tech support staff when first introduced to Moodle, and to take responsibility for participating in the online Moodle tutorial.

-7. Ability to attend and participate in online chat or conference call class sessions, as well as the willingness to adjust to these differing modes of communication.
+Ability and willingness to follow the instructions given by tech support staff and to take responsibility for participating in the online tutorial. - 7.
+Ability to attend and participate in online chat or conference call class sessions, as well as the willingness to adjust to these differing modes of communication.